Seanie96/VN-Exercise/README.md

 ### Design

-Designed as a static lib (so no flock/mmap needed to be used).
+Designed as a static lib.
 IP lookup table is implemented as a tree, each node in the tree being a 0 or 1 of a routing prefix (a seperate tree for IPv4 and IPv6).
-Each prefix can have a variable number of Routing-Table-Entries (RTEs) contains the gateway (next-hop), the interface to forward on and the associated performance metric.
+Each prefix can have a variable number of Routing-Table-Entries (RTEs) containing the gateway (next-hop), the interface to forward on and the associated performance metric.
 The RTEs are maintained using an Ordered Singly-Linked-List, within the final bit nodes of routing prefixes.
 The head of the list contains the RTE with the best performance metric.
 A lot of functions contain just pseudo-code.
 `insert_RTE( char *addr, char *gw, char *intf, uint32_t qual)` is the only funciton of real importance that has been